-The majority of veterinarians, including some veterinary pharmacologists, work in private animal medical care facilities, though some pharmacologists will work in laboratory settings developing new medicines for pets and other animals.
+The majority of veterinarians, including some veterinary pharmacologists, work in private animal medical care facilities, though some pharmacologists work in laboratory settings developing new medicines for pets and other animals.
 The job carries a small amount of risk for veterinarians, whether they work with sick and scared animals or handle potentially hazardous materials in a lab.
-Vets usually work at least full-time, though longer hours are common and may include evenings, nights, and weekends.
+Vets usually work at least full-time, though longer hours are common and might include evenings, nights, and weekends.

 |Degree Field||Veterinary Medicine|

 |Licensure and Certification||State license required; certification is optional|

 |Key Skills||Diagnostic abilities, communications, manual agility, compassion; computer and technological skills|

 |Salary (2015)*||$99,000 per year (mean salary for all veterinarians)|

 Sources: *U.S. Bureau of Labor Statistics, O NET Online.

 Step 1: Earn a Bachelor's Degree

 Most students earn a bachelor's degree before applying to veterinary school.
 Veterinary medicine programs typically don't require a particular undergraduate major, as long as prerequisite courses needed for admissions are completed.
 Undergraduates should take a science-heavy schedule of pre-veterinary classes including animal science, biology, chemistry, biochemistry, microbiology, physics, physiology, and zoology.
 Classes in mathematics, English, and social sciences might also be needed.
 Undergraduates need to earn a high GPA to gain admission to most veterinary schools.